Hylics: Reception

 Emily Gera of Rock Paper Shotgun described the game as "like a scene from Bosch by way of Videodrome".
+Alice O'Connor of the same site called it "silly and funny and occasionally gruesome".
 Chris Priestman of Kill Screen called the game's animation "wonderful" and stated that "to play a Mason Lindroth game is to delight in all that is possible within the material world and to learn how wonderful creation and destruction can be."
-Jordan Devore of Destructoid said that Hylics was "the trippiest RPG I've ever seen".
+Jordan Devore of Destructoid said Hylics was "the trippiest RPG I've ever seen", calling it "bonkers".

-Sequel
+Sequels

-Hylics 2 was announced in January 2018 and released on June 22nd 2020.
-The game is made in Unity and features new gameplay, graphics, music and a significantly expanded story about Gibby's minions attempting to revive him and Wayne's quest to stop them.
+Hylics 2 was announced in January 2018 and released on June 22, 2020.
+The game is made in Unity and features new gameplay, improved graphics and a significantly expanded story about Gibby's minions attempting to revive him and Wayne's quest to stop them.

-On January 8th 2022, Mason Lindroth posted a short clip of a project later revealed to be a third Hylics game.
-Mason has continued to post new content for the project intermittently, much of which features enemies from earlier games by Mason, as well as enemies and NPCs from Hylics.
+Since early 2022, Lindroth has posted work in progress for a new Hylics game.
+As of 2024, the posts feature redesigned enemies from his earlier games, as well as enemies and NPCs from the Hylics universe.

+Absent Moon, a Hylics Song Cycle

+Absent Moon, a Hylics Song Cycle is a rock opera and concept album composed and performed by Chuck Salamone, featuring Vinny from Vinesauce and Diane Aragona.
+The album was released on May 1, 2023.